StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 ## Predefined roles

-StackState comes with three predefined roles - **Admin**, **Power-user** and **Guest**.
+StackState comes with three predefined roles - **Administrator**, **Power User** and **Guest**.

-- Admin users have all permissions and access to all views.
+- Administrators have all permissions and access to all views.
-- Power-users have all admin permissions _except_ update-permissions and upload-stackpacks.
+- Power Users have all Administratorpermissions _except_ update-permissions and upload-stackpacks.
 This role is typically granted to users that are not managing the entire StackState installation, but do need to configure StackState for their team(s).
-- Guest user have access to view, as you can see below:
+- Guests have access to view, as you can see below:

 ```text
 subject           permission            resource